MACA's baseline survey results

 MACA engaged Curtin University to develop and implement a national baseline (2021) and follow up (2023) evaluation survey to understand the knowledge and experiences of parents, health professionals and organisations about transport for children with disabilities and medical conditions.

-The baseline survey, funded by the Australian Government Department of Social Services, received about 500 responses.
+The baseline survey, funded by the Australian Government Department of Social Services, received about 500 responses and has led to several published papers which you can download below.

 The findings have helped MACA to evaluate the effectiveness of its work, and to highlight where more work needs to be done.